• Share this on:

 Functionality

-Table and kitchen linen has different functions, both protective and decorative.
-It is used to protect against stains, to clean surfaces, to protect the hands from hot pots and pans, and as part of the decoration of the kitchen and dining room.
+Table and kitchen linens have different functions, both protective and decorative.
+Consumers use them to protect against stains, clean surfaces, protect their hands from hot pots and pans, and decorate the kitchen and dining room.
 When various pieces match in style, they provide a quick and inexpensive way to decorate the kitchen and dining room with a consistent look.

 Material

-Table and kitchen linen is usually woven.
+Table and kitchen linens are usually woven.
 The fabric should be washable at fairly hot temperatures (60-90°C) to remove stains, without shrinking or fading.
 Cotton is by far the most used material for table and kitchen linen.
 Other natural fibres include linen, bamboo, hemp or banana fibre.
 Blended yarns or mixed fabrics are also an option.
 Blended yarns are usually a combination of cotton with natural fibres such as linen or man-made fibres such as polyester.
-In the low-end market segment you can even find table linen made of 100% polyester.
+In the low-end market segment, you can even find table linen made of 100% polyester.

 Design

-Table and kitchen linen is available in a variety of designs and colours.
-Different patterns can be woven into or printed on it.
-Table and kitchen linen usually comes in sets with matching styles.
-Some producers match the design of their table linen and kitchen linen ranges, to provide a consistent decorative style for the kitchen and dining room.
+Table and kitchen linens are available in a variety of designs and colours.
+Different patterns can be woven into or printed on them.
+They usually come in matching sets with styles.
+Some producers offer broader ranges of table and kitchen linen with matching designs, to provide a consistent decorative style for the kitchen and dining room.

 Tablecloths can be made out of single pieces of fabric or designed with borders.
 There is a range of possibilities when it comes to possible accessories and embellishments, ranging from laces and tapes at the borders to embroidery and tassels at the corners.
 In the high-end segment, designs tend to be simple and sophisticated, deriving their value from the high quality of the material and the overall finish.